mortenamby/beers/README.md

 Run the command `npm start` to start the server which will reload on file changes in the app.

-Run the command `npm test` to start the Karma unit test runner which will also watch for file changes in the app and .spec files
+Run the command `npm test` to start the Karma unit test runner which will watch for file changes in the app and .spec files.
 ## Docker
-The provided Dockerfile will create a container with the application deployed and running on an Nginx webserver

-To create the container run:

-`docker build -t punk-beers .`

-To run and serve the application run:

-`docker run -d -p 4201:80 --name beers punk-beers`

-The application is then available on http://localhost:4201
+The development environment can be run in a Docker container.

+Run `docker-compose up` to build and start the container.

+When the container is up at running, go to http://localhost:4201 to access the app.